 Dominant market positions have allowed these “tech titans” to leverage powerful economies of scale, producing impressive returns for investors but also drawing the attention of policymakers concerned about data privacy and political manipulation.
 These concerns flared in early 2018, leading some analysts to speculate that the platform giants might be due for a correction.

-For now, the U.S. and other developed debt and equity markets continue to benefit from a relatively benign inflation environment.
+For now, however, the risks of a political or regulatory backlash are dwarfed by the growth potential of the major tech platforms, Sharps said.
 “Government intervention is a longer-term risk that we’ll want to continue to monitor.
 But it certainly hasn’t manifested itself in any kind of meaningful change to the trend of really powerful, fundamental strength.”

 In the US, technology strength has helped drive relative outperformance for the growth investment style through much of the current bull market―a trend that persisted in the first half.
 Whether growth continues to lead in the second half will largely depend on the outlook for economic growth, interest rates and energy prices.

 The energy sector, Sharps noted, has been lifted by higher oil prices, while the financials sector, which also has a heavy weight in the value universe, should benefit from improved net lending margins as interest rates rise.
 On the other hand, rate-sensitive value sectors such as utilities, telecommunications and consumer staples could continue to perform poorly.